Layr-Labs/eigenlayer-avs-playgrounds/docs/runbook.md

 #### 0. fill-operator-keys-info

-This command runs a [golang binary](../crypto/main.go) whose sole purpose is to generate the BLS public keys and signatures required for the operator to [register with the pubkey compendium](#register-operators-bn254-keys-with-avs-pubkey-compendium).
+This command does not appear in the `make` helper printout explicitly because it is called as a subcommand of the [register with the pubkey compendium](#register-operators-bn254-keys-with-avs-pubkey-compendium) command.
+It runs a [golang binary](../crypto/main.go) whose sole purpose is to generate the BLS public keys and signatures required for the operator to register with the pubkey compendium.
 It reads the `ECDSAPrivateKey` fields and `BN254PrivateKey` fields from [script/input/5/playground_avs_input.json](../script/input/5/playground_avs_input.json) and generates a struct like the following for each operator:

 ```json
 {